JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

 ### Create the ‘www-readwrite’ group.

-Since I do a lot of web development & systems administration on collaborative Ubuntu servers, I like to create a unique group which I assign users to.
-This allows me to retain system administrator’s privileges while allowing other non-administrator users to have access to web-specific areas & resources without having to grant them system administrator rights.
+Since I do a lot of collaborative web development & systems administration on Ubuntu servers, I like to create a unique group which I can assign users to.
+This allows me to retain system administrator’s privileges while allowing other non-administrator users to have access to web-specific areas & resources without having to grant them excessive user rights.

-First, create the `www-readwrite` group using `groupadd`:
+The first step is to create the `www-readwrite` group using `groupadd`:

     sudo groupadd www-readwrite

-Then add the user’s you created above to the newly created `www-readwrite` group:
+Then add the user’s you created previously in this tutorial to the newly created `www-readwrite` group:

     sudo adduser sysop www-readwrite
     sudo adduser user www-readwrite